Matter of opinion

 Rules on how subsidies can be used.
 Most significantly for New Zealand, it will contain a commitment by both parties to refrain from providing harmful fisheries subsidies – this being the first time the EU has made such a commitment in a bilateral FTA.
 The EU has also agreed to a special consultation mechanism that goes beyond existing World Trade Organisation processes for New Zealand to raise concerns with agricultural subsidies.

 The Government expects that the NZ-EU FTA will enter into force by 2024, subject to both parties completing all required domestic processes.
-A draft text of the NZ-EU FTA has been released (available here).

 Progress of ratifying the UK-NZ Fair Trade Agreement